 She always keeps these keys points in mind while taking up any project.

-This short interview enunciated the fiery side of achiever Romee, the one we all have seen while exposing the soft and carefree spirit which is still inside her.
+This short interview enunciated the fiery side of Romee, the one we all have seen, while the soft and carefree spirit which is still inside her.

 Books are Tanaya Goswami’s first love and cheesecakes come a close second.
 Talking about movies, music, calligraphy, politics, and Elon Musk will get you listed under the friends’ section of her diary.
 Ever since moving on from her job as an English lecturer, she spends her time at BYJU’S crafting stories filled with emotion and sprinkled with sarcasm.
 Outside of work, she’s either learning something new (French, most recently!) or is curled up with a book and a cup of coffee.
 She firmly believes that discovering what you don’t know is the key to knowledge and is constantly working towards improving herself.